detjonmataj/C-Perceptron/README.md

 ## Demo

-A demo that shows perceptron identifying images.
-It is a timelapse of each phase that perceptron has made adjustments.
+This demo is a timelapse that shows perceptron identifying input images.
+Each frame shows the results after adjusting weights.

 [View](https://anonfiles.com/vae3ffyayf)